Joint Visible Light and Backscatter Communications for Proximity-Based Indoor Asset Tracking Enabled by Energy-Neutral Devices: Simulation and Experimental Results

-Fig.~\ref{fig:path_all_mea} presents the tracking results of all tested trajectories, where Fig.~\ref{fig:cdf_mea_all} shows the empirical CDF of positioning errors.
+Fig.~\ref{fig:path_all_mea} presents the tracking results of all tested trajectories, and Fig.~\ref{fig:cdf_mea_all} shows the empirical CDF of positioning errors.
 The numerical results are summarized in Table~\ref{tab:mea_result}.
-For the straight-line paths, an average RMSE of 0.266~m is achieved for path-1, with a median error of 0.247~m and 90th-percentile error of 0.396~m.
-Similarly, for path-2, an average RMSE of 0.254~m is achieved, with a median error of 0.230~m and 90th-percentile error of 0.393~m.
-Furthermore, for the zigzag paths, an average RMSE of 0.442~m is achieved for path-3, with a median error of 0.375~m and 90th-percentile error of 0.682~m.
-Similarly, for path-4, an average RMSE of 0.442~m is obtained, with a median error of 0.349~m and 90th-percentile error of 0.709~m.
-Positioning errors of more complicated movements on path-3 and path-4 are observed to be larger than the errors of movements on path-1 and path-2.
-This performance gap is likely due to the near-constant velocity motion model implemented by the PF, which is well-suited for straight-line movement, whereas the frequent heading changes characteristic of zigzag trajectories introduce greater uncertainty and intensify particle impoverishment.
-Finally, across all the tested paths, a median positioning error of 0.318~m and a 90th-percentile error of 0.634~m are observed.
-The presented results demonstrate that submeter-level positioning accuracy is attainable with the proposed joint VLC-BC system, enabled by the low-complexity and batteryless BD.
+For straight-line path 1, the average RMSE is 0.266~m, with a median error of 0.247~m and a 90th-percentile error of 0.396~m.
+Similarly, for path 2, the average RMSE is 0.254~m, with a median error of 0.230~m and a 90th-percentile error of 0.393~m.
+For zigzag path 3, the average RMSE is 0.442~m, with a median error of 0.375~m and a 90th-percentile error of 0.682~m.
+Similarly, for path 4, the average RMSE is 0.442~m, with a median error of 0.349~m and a 90th-percentile error of 0.709~m.
+The more complex movements on path-3 and path-4 produce larger positioning errors than the movements on path-1 and path-2.
+This performance gap may partly result from the near-constant velocity motion model implemented by the PF, which is well-suited for straight-line movement, whereas the frequent heading changes characteristic of zigzag trajectories introduce greater uncertainty into the particle approximation.
+Finally, across all the paths, a median positioning error of 0.318~m and a 90th-percentile error of 0.634~m are observed.
+The results demonstrate submeter-level positioning accuracy with the low-complexity, batteryless BD in the tested setup.